project-meucci/thimm.github.io/docs/Agtech - So What?/Ep-69-renée-anderson-cotton-farm-girl-on-social-media-and-social-license.md

 ---
-title: Ep 69: Renée Anderson "Cotton Farm Girl" on social media and social license
+title: Ep 69 Renée Anderson Cotton Farm Girl On Social Media And Social License
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-06-17)